 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
 GDPR is a significant change in data protection regulation in the EU and replaces the existing legal framework (the Data Protection Directive and the various member state laws).
 It will come into effect on May 25, 2018.

 GDPR adds some new requirements regarding how companies should protect individuals' data that they process.
-It also raises the stakes for compliance by increasing enforcement and imposing greater fines for breach.
-We are following the developments about GDPR and are taking steps to prepare for compliance.
+It also raises the stakes for compliance by increasing enforcement and imposing greater fines for breaches.
+We are following the developments about GDPR and are taking the necessary steps to become compliant.

 No. Under GDPR a company is allowed to transfer personal data outside of the EU provided that it puts in place a mechanism, approved under GDPR, to make sure that personal data is adequately protected even when it is transferred outside of the EU.
 We have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to satisfy this requirement (more detail in the Privacy Shield tab), and also offer a Data Processing Addendum (DPA) to all customer who require it (see below information about cross border data transfers).